csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 >1.
 Where the index is on the partitioning attribute of the relation.

 >2.
-Where the index is on an attribute other than the partitioning at- tribute of the relation.
+Where the index is on an attribute other than the partitioning attribute of the relation.

 **18.8** Suppose a well-balanced range-partitioning vector had been chosen for a relation, but the relation is subsequently updated, making the partitioning unbalanced.
 Even if virtual-processor partitioning is used, a particular virtual processor may end up with a very large number of tuples after the update, and repartitioning would then be required.

 >1.
 Suppose a virtual processor has a significant excess of tuples (say, twice the average).
-Explain how repartitioning can be done by split- ting the partition, thereby increasing the number of virtual proces- sors.
+Explain how repartitioning can be done by splitting the partition, thereby increasing the number of virtual processors.

 >2.
 If, instead of round-robin allocation of virtual processors, virtual partitions can be allocated to processors in an arbitrary fashion, with a mapping table tracking the allocation.
 If a particular node has excess load (compared to the others), explain how load can be balanced.